 - Auto-off timers from 1 to 8 hours or continuous play.

-- Compact, lightweight, and stylish design.
+- Compact, lightweight, and robust.

 - No internal battery, so needs to be plugged in to play.

-- Only 2 nature sounds.
+- Only two nature sounds.

 Full review